systemli/ansible-role-prosody/README.md

   - carbons  # Keep multiple clients in sync
   - csi_simple  # traffic optimizations
   - mam  # Store messages in an archive and allow users to access it
-  - pep  # Enables users to publish their avatar, mood, activity, playing music and more
+  - pep  # Allow users to publish their avatar, mood, activity, playing music and more (needed for OMEMO)
   - pep_vcard_avatar  # XEP-0398: User Avatar to vCard-Based Avatars Conversion
   - private  # Private XML storage (for room bookmarks, etc.)
+  - roster  # Allow users to keep and manage friend lists
   - server_contact_info  # Publish contact information for this service
   - vcard4  # new vards standard
   - vcard_legacy  # Allow users to set vCards